 Strangles (Streptococcus equi, Equine Distemper) is one of the most common respiratory illnesses in horses.
-When strangles go through a barn it is a cause for concern.
-The barn can be shut down for weeks because quarantine is required to prevent the spread of the disease.
+When strangles go through a barn it is a cause for concern: The barn can be shut down for weeks because quarantine is required to prevent the spread of the disease.
 Although strangles is not generally fatal, and most horses recover fully, there are the occasional complications that can lead to death.
 Vigilance and hygiene are the most important tools when guarding against or treating strangles.

-Bastard strangles is when the infection travels to other places in the body like the brain, stomach, or lungs.
+- Bastard strangles is when the infection travels to other places in the body like the brain, stomach, or lungs.
 The lymph nodes in those areas can then rupture with fatal results.

-Purpura hemorrhagic can occur, this is an inflammation of the blood vessels that can occur when the animal is recovering causing edema or swelling of the head, legs or other areas of the body.
+- Purpura hemorrhagic can occur.
+This is an inflammation of the blood vessels that can occur when the animal is recovering, causing edema, or swelling of the head, legs or other areas of the body.